BartJolling/bartjolling.github.io/_posts/2021-04-10-beautiful-jekyll-ruby-2-7.md

 bundle exec jekyll serve
 ~~~~

-Browse to [https://127.0.0.1:4000/](https://127.0.0.1:4000/) to check if everything is still OK.
+Browsing to [https://127.0.0.1:4000/](https://127.0.0.1:4000/) confirmed everything is still OK.

-## Migrate Incrementally
+## Incremental Migration

 ### Gemspec
-Modify the `Gemfile` to just contain
+I modified the `Gemfile` to just contain:
 ~~~~
 source "https://rubygems.org"
 gemspec
 ~~~~

-Copy the `beautiful-jekyll-theme.gemspec` file from Beatiful Jekyll but make following modifications:
+I copied the `beautiful-jekyll-theme.gemspec` file from the *Beautiful Jekyll* repository but made following modifications:
-- Upgrade Jekyll to at least 3.9.1
+- Upgraded Jekyll to at least 3.9.1
-- Add dependency to the minima theme package
+- Added a temporary dependency to the *minima* theme package, so I could verify if above change broke something or not.

 ~~~~ ruby
 ...